reichlab/covid-hosp-models/README.md

-# Simple models foc COVID-19 hospitalizations
+# Simple models for COVID-19 hospitalizations

 The models built here use the HHS Protect daily COVID-19 hospital admissions data.